CIC Faculty Guide Online

 Most instructors include on their syllabus a brief paragraph or two that defines "CIC" and sketches out the day-to-day activities in each of the Mary Gates classrooms.
 It is particularly important for students to understand the distinction between the computer classrooms and the more traditional classrooms and for them to be aware that the class will be alternating locations.
 Your syllabus should emphasize that CIC courses are first and foremost writing courses—your class will utilize the technology available in the lab to work on active reading, writing, peer review, revision, and critical thinking.
 The following is an excerpt from a CIC syllabus:

 As part of the English Department’s Computer Integrated Classroom (CIC) program, we will have access to technologies not available in the traditional classroom.
 Half of our class periods will be held in Mary Gates 082, a networked computer lab.
-You will be using the computers to conduct research, participate in online discussions, complete group exercises, draft and share work, comment on your peers' essays, and keep a record (in your individual folder) of your written work.
+You will be using the computers to conduct research, participate in online discussions, complete group exercises, draft and share work, and comment on your peers' essays.
 With these opportunities come a few additional requirements.
-You will need to provide some of your work in electronic form, and this may require you to convert your files into Word format.
-You will also need to put in effort early in the quarter to become comfortable with the computer skills needed for success in this class.
+You will need to bring work to class electronic form; doing so may require you to convert your files into Word format.
+Note that technical savvy is not a course prerequisite; students will receive instruction in all technical tools used in the classroom.

-and out of class that can be included as part of a participation grade.
+The CIC classroom allows students to produce, access, revise, and archive work that can be included as part of a participation grade.
 Although

 you may choose to make use of online tools, indicate to students